lemonmade/quilt/documentation/features/localization.md

 In the example above, the english pages would now be available at `/` and `/contact`.

-When using `LocalizedRouter`, the locale of your application will be set to the same value as the `useLocaleFromEnvironment` hook, as long as that locale is at least in the same language as the resolved route-based locale.
+When using `LocalizedRouter`, the locale of your application will be set to the same value as the initial request’s `locale` (determined by the `useBrowserDetails().locale` value), as long as that locale is at least in the same language as the resolved route-based locale.
 In the examples above, if a user visited the app with an `en-CA` locale, that locale would be preserved, even though the route only matches the `en` language.

 #### Subdomain-based localized routing